Richieone13/portfolio/README.md

   - What were the "best" events in TED history to attend?
   - Which TedTalk provoke the most online discussion?
   - Which occupations deliver the funniest TED talks on average?
+* Size of Dataset: 2550 entries with set of 17 features

 <img src="TedTalk/ted-logo-fb.png" width="476" height="250">